cboiangiu/product-in-stock-notifier/README.md

 ```

 __Important__: If you intend to use `phone_alert`, make sure that emails added to `EMAILS_TO_NOTIFY` support PUSH (example: @icloud addresses for iOS).

-You can get latest .deb package from https://www.expressvpn.com/support/vpn-setup/app-for-linux/#download if the provided one does not work.

 ## How to run